Employee payments

 B – Relocation allowances should not exceed $10,000 and must be approved

-2 – Relocation allowances must be approved by the executive director or designee.
+1 – Relocation allowances must be approved by the commissioner or designee before the allowance is offered to the employee.

-2a – Evidence of the executive director or designee’s approval can be on an agreement, offer, or email that indicates the maximum amount of relocation expenses the agency has agreed to pay.
+1a – Evidence of the commissioner or designee’s approval can be on an agreement, offer, or email that indicates the maximum amount of relocation expenses the agency has agreed to pay.

 C – Employees must agree to repay relocation allowances